 Food to Eat During Lunar Year

 Vietnamese New Year (Tết Nguyên Đán), or Tết for short, translates to “Feast of the First Morning of the First Day.”
 In Vietnamese, to celebrate Tết is understood as “ăn Tết” or eat Tết which should give you an idea about how important food is on this holiday.
-This is similar to Chinese and Korean celebrations as well.
+Food is at the center of Chinese and Korean Lunar New Year celebrations as well.
 Click to here see highlights from last year’s Lunar New Year Celebration Highlights.
 For more Lunar New Year Recipes and Blogs, check out the links below.